HP (NYSE:HPQ) Issues FY 2020 After-Hours Earnings Guidance

 After-Hours guidance to 0.50-0.54 EPS.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, October 7th.
-Investors of record on Wednesday, September 9th will be issued a $0.1762 dividend.
-The ex-dividend date is Tuesday, September 8th.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, October 7th.
+Stockholders of record on Wednesday, September 9th will be given a dividend of $0.1762 per share.
 This represents a $0.70 dividend on an annualized basis and a dividend yield of 3.77%.
+The ex-dividend date of this dividend is Tuesday, September 8th.
 HP’s payout ratio is 31.25%.

 HP Inc provides products, technologies, software, solutions, and services to individual consumers, small- and medium-sized businesses, and large enterprises, including customers in the government, health, and education sectors worldwide.
 It operates through Personal Systems and Printing segments.
 The Personal Systems segment offers commercial personal computers (PCs), consumer PCs, workstations, thin clients, commercial tablets and mobility devices, retail point-of-sale systems, displays and other related accessories, software, support, and services for the commercial and consumer markets.